FAQ (Frequently Asked Questions)

 The simple answer is "because I'm tired of it".
-Like so many of the people that I have talked to, I am tired of -- year after year, cycle after political cycle -- trying to get excited over the lesser of 'who cares?'
+Like so many of the people that I have talked to, I am tired of - year after year, cycle after political cycle - trying to get excited over the lesser of 'who cares?'
 I'm tired of trying (and usually failing) to find a political candidate who can speak intelligently on the issues in complete sentences rather than poll-tested and cliched sound bites.
 And I'm really tired of office-holders who are more interested in striking poses and playing 'gotcha' than in actually serving the interests of the people who elected them into their office (regardless of the office itself).

 Is that naïve?
 Perhaps, but then I've never been accused of being worldly.
-I've been called a lot of things -- most of which are not printable -- but "worldly" is not among them.
+I've been called a lot of things -- most of which are not printable - but "worldly" is not among them.

 Do you honestly think that you have a real possibility of winning?

-Yes, I honestly believe that a Libertarian can win a seat in the Texas state house.
+I'll be honest here: the possibility is unlikely because voices like mine are drowned within the colossal din of partisan bickering.
+But yes, I honestly believe that a Libertarian can win a seat in the Texas state house.
 Here's why:

 - Straight ticket voting has been eliminated.
 That means that a voter cannot simply vote for every candidate within a single party with a single button-press.